klieret/everything-you-didnt-now-you-needed/slides.md

 # Hot code reloading

 * **⁉️ Problem:**
-  1. I have some code in a notebook and some code in a python file.
+  1. I have some code in a notebook and some code in a python file/library.
-  2. I update my python file.
+  2. I update my python file/library.
   3. Do I have to restart the kernel and rerun to see the changes?

 <v-click>